redhat-cip/dci-rhel-agent/README.md

 #### How to enable conserver ?

-The beaker-watchdog daemon on the lab controller can monitor the console logs from conserver for every running recipe.
+The beaker-watchdog daemon on the Beaker lab controller can monitor the console logs from conserver for every running recipe.
 For that you will need to add the SOL (serial over lan) command and the kernel option in the setting file :

 For example: